beathyate/guachiman/README.md

 ```

 * `#allow` takes two parameters, `groups` and `permissions`, and a block.
 All are optional and depend on how
 specific you want to be.

-And you can use it in this way:
+Always consider the following:

+1. If you call `#allow` without params, it means all combinations of group and permission will be allowed.
+2. If you call `#allow` specifying only the group, it all permissions will be allowed.
+3. You can always pass a block that takes one object, and the permission will be whatever it returns when evaluated.

+#### Examples

 ```ruby
 user  = User.find(user_id)